emmy-codes01/Looply/README.md

 # Looply

 Looply is a modern and sleek social media web application designed to foster real connections and dynamic interactions.
-It offers all the core features of a social platform—posting, following, liking, commenting, and sharing—while introducing unique experiences like Loop Threads, Mood-Based Feeds, and more.
+It offers all the core features of a social platform—posting, following, liking, commenting, and sharing while introducing unique experiences like Loop Threads, Mood-Based Feeds, and more.

 ## 🌟 Features